Spotify slashes 17% of jobs in third round of cuts this year

 Spotify has struggled to achieve profitability, posting a net loss this year of roughly $500 million for the nine months to September, despite growing its monthly active users to 574 million in the third quarter of 2023, the company's financial statements show.

-A slew of high-flying tech companies, including IBM, Snap, Google, Roku and Meta, among others, engaged in sweeping job cuts this year, reversing a hiring spree that surged during the pandemic as millions of Americans moved their lives online.
+A slew of major tech companies, including IBM, Snap, Google, Roku and Meta, among others, engaged in sweeping job cuts this year, reversing a hiring spree that surged during the pandemic as millions of Americans began working from home.

 Microsoft in January announced a 5% reduction in its workforce, or about 11,000 workers across offices worldwide.